SudhenduP/sudhendu-website/content/home/slider.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
   #title = "The definition of ~~insanity~~ success is doing the same thing over and over again, ~~but expecting~~ and stumbling to a different results "
-  title = "My name is Sudhendu :smile:, How are you?"
+  title = "My name is Sudhendu :smile: How are you?"
   #content = ""
   align = "center"  # Choose `center`, `left`, or `right`.